Blackstone agrees to buy stake in Chinese medical implant firm

-HONG KONG Blackstone Group L.P.
-(BX.N) has agreed to buy a stake in China's Xinrong Best Medical Instrument Co, the U.S. private equity firm said in a statement on Tuesday.
+HONG KONG, Sept 23 Blackstone Group L.P. has agreed to buy a stake in China's Xinrong Best Medical Instrument Co, the U.S. private equity firm said in a statement on Tuesday.

 Blackstone did not give the size of the stake or other financial details.